Mike Hudock

-Michael Edward Hudock, Jr. (September 29, 1934 – May 7, 2003) was an American football center.
+Michael Edward Hudock, Jr. (Pronounced: HOO-dock) (September 29, 1934 – May 7, 2003) was an American football center.
 He helped the University of Miami to become a national football power for the first time.
-He went played in the American Football League as an original member of the New York Titans.
+He went played in the American Football League (AFL) as an original member of the New York Titans.
 He played high school football for the Tunkhannock Tigers, graduating in 1952.

 College career

 An offensive lineman and linebacker, Hudock was a sophomore in 1954 when the Miami Hurricanes finished No. 9 in the nation, the first time they ended a season top 10.
 In his senior year they were 8–1–1, No. 6 in all three wire polls and Hudock was named honorable mention All-American.
 Hudock was twice named first-team center for the All-South team in college football and was selected to play in the Chicago Charities College All-Star Game (an injury meant that he did not play).
 He had begun his college career at the University of Pittsburgh before transferring to Miami.